Mahan-Bayhaghi/IMDb-IR/Logic/core/Report.md

 the required evaluation methods.
 We have assumed a sample of queries with their actual relevance score are available from IMDb website and used our search engine result of searching the same query using `okapi25` method by standard weights.
+The data we used are 15 first results of queries `spiderman`, `batman`, `matrix`, `harry potter` and `dune`.
+Part of this test data has been gathered by my beloved friend **_Sina Namazi_**.
+We shared our test data, thus you may see the very same data in his code as well.
 Then, we logged it using `wandb` module.
 The result could be done again by running class or simply looking at the comment in the very end of file.
 By using 5 queries we managed to reach `MAP = 0.70` and `MRR = 0.86`.